annamonkman/sei-project-one/README.md

 - Find a way of animating the obstacles and boards in a more smooth manner.
 - Fewer cells so I could populate it with less items and the items would appear larger.
 - Larger rats.
-- Get snail to move with the crisp packets and twigs.
+- Get snail to move along with the crisp packets and twigs.
 - Snail changes direction when player moves it. (ie. turns to the right when player presses right arrow key).
 - Rats face the way they are moving.
 - More complex improvements: levels of the game that increase in difficulty & a 'lives' counter that goes down if the snail dies.